protesilaos/my-website/_codelog/2024-08-19-ef-eagle-and-owl-themes.md

 ## Coming in version 1.8.0 (next stable release)

-I consider both themes largely done, though I may still make minor edits to them.
+I consider both themes done, though I may still make minor edits to them.
 They will be part of the next version of the `ef-themes`, which I expect to publish toward the end of August or in early September.

 Enjoy your new themes!